cassieeric/python_crawler/hotel_monitor/README.md

 # Introduction
 This folder is mainly used to store hotel_monitor script.
+With the Python script, you can get the monitor device Mac address information.

 # Environment
 Ubuntu18.04 + Pyhton3.5 + Pycharm